-If the terms of this agreement are not complied with, the Council reserves the right to suspend or terminate the direct payment.
+If the terms of this agreement are not complied with, the council reserves the right to suspend or terminate the direct payment.

-About this Agreement
+About this Agreement.

 - 1. The detail of this agreement is based on Sefton Council's Direct Payments Policy.
-This policy can be viewed online at www.sefton.gov.uk/directpayments - 2.
+This policy can be viewed online at Sefton.gov.uk - Direct Payments - 2.
 The Care Act 2014 requires that where an adult has identified needs for care and support, the council is responsible for carrying out an assessment of the person's needs.
 This is to check that care and support is provided to meet those needs.
 The services that are identified to meet the needs are set out in the person's support plan. - 3.
-In most cases, the person receiving the support is the person who manages the direct payment and signs the direct payment.
+In most cases, the person receiving the support is the person who manages the direct payment and signs the direct payment agreement.
 If they are not capable of managing the direct payment, they can have a representative who will be responsible on their behalf. - 4.
 The representative will take responsibility for receiving and managing the direct payment and for buying care and support services. - 5.
 The Direct Payments Team will provide support to set up the direct payment, support with recruitment of staff and provide a payroll service.
 The Direct Payments Team is based in Sefton Carers Centre, 27-37 South Road, Waterloo L22 5PE. - 6.
 The Self-Directed Support Team are employed by Sefton Council, and are responsible for monitoring, reviewing, and supporting with all financial aspects of the direct payments account.

-The Direct Payment
+Your Direct Payment

 - 7. When the council has agreed to make a direct payment to buy care and support services, the calculation of the direct payment is based on the level of care and support identified in the support plan and the appropriate standard council rate.
-Any assessed client contribution will be deducted from this amount. - The direct payment should be used to buy services as detailed in the support plan.
-There must be prior agreement from the council if the direct payment is to be used for any other purpose. - The money paid as a direct payment belongs to the council until it has been used to buy care and support services identified.
+Any assessed client contribution will be deducted from this amount. - 8.
+The direct payment should be used to buy services as detailed in the support plan.
+There must be prior agreement from the council if the direct payment is to be used for any other purpose. - 9.
+The money paid as a direct payment belongs to the council until it has been used to buy care and support services identified.
 The council can recover money that is not used or not spent on these services. - 10.
 Should the direct payment be used, without agreement, for services and payments not detailed in the support plan, then this could result in: - i.
 A review of eligible needs by a social care practitioner. - ii.
 A review of the direct payment, which may lead to the arrangements being suspended or terminated. - iii.
 The council taking steps to recover any money not used appropriately. - 11.
-The responsibility for managing the direct payment cannot be given to any other person, without prior agreement from the council. - 12.
-The direct payment must be paid into a bank account that can only be used for direct payments, any assessed client contribution and 'top up' contributions.
+The responsibility for managing the direct payment cannot be given to any other person, without prior agreement from the council.